AguaClara/HFFVFDC/Manual.md

 $$ F=k*\Delta(x)= 229.8N/m * .03313m= 17.67 N $$
 $$ \mathrm{Mass}_{\mathrm{Float}}=\frac{F}{9.81 m/s^2} = 1.76 kg$$

-The buoyant force has to overcome the friction force in order for the float to move up and down smoothly.
+**The buoyant force has to overcome the friction force in order for the float to move up and down smoothly.
 The team found the volume of the float by dividing the mass of the float by density of water, then dividing that volume by the cross-sectional area of the desired pipe to get length.

 <div class="alert alert-block alert-danger">
 What is the friction force here?
 It seems like you may be confusing spring force with friction force.

 You can estimate forces of friction between two pvc pipes sliding against each other if you know the material property.

+^^That's true for smooth pipes, however we decided to calculate the friction via a spring scale because the material properties of the bushings changed because we sanded them down.
+We knew that the sanding we did would not be smooth or completely precise because it was done by hand, so we wanted to get a more accurate measurement of the frictional force.
+I'll add that reasoning in so that it is more clear to readers. -julia
 </div>

 $$\mathrm{Volume}_{\mathrm{Float}}=\frac{\mathrm{Mass}_{\mathrm{Float}}}{\rho_{\mathrm{water}}}=\frac{1.76kg}{1000kg/m^3}=.00176m^3   $$
 $$L_{\mathrm{Float}}= \mathrm{Volume}_{\mathrm{Float}}/\mathrm{Area}_{\mathrm{Float}}=\frac{.00176m^3}{3.142 in^2}=35.05$$
-From here, the length of 36" was used, because 35" was the bare minimum to overcome the friction force.
+From here, the length of 36" was used, because 35" was the bare minimum to overcome the friction force.**

 ###Procedure

 The High Flow Float Valve team assembled a 2" float valve in order to test the model's functionality and ease of fabrication.
 In the future, there will be 3 different size HFFV models, (2 in, 4in, and 8in) each requiring the same fabrication methods, but at larger scales.
 For now, the team fabricated the smallest scale HFFV, which has a 2" diameter tee and 1.5" diameter slider pipe.
 The procedure involved the construction of three distinct parts: the slider pipe, the tee, and the float.
 HFFV only fabricated and tested the small scale design as the original intention of the team was only to test the feasibility of fabricating such a device.